DIPlib/diplib/src/documentation/workplan.md

 document's source</a> for the most up-to-date version.

 (2017/06/05) We just passed the 2000 documented entities (functions, classes, constants) mark!
+(2018/05/23) We now have well over 3000 documented entities and close to 100k lines of code.

 ## Gaps in infrastructure: